AI Coding for Non-technical Users

 We started with studying all kinds of AI coding tools used by non-technical users.

-Insight 1: Understanding the workflow and scoping down
+Understanding the workflow and scoping down

 We decided to focus on the iteration cycle of this workflow, where design improvements can have the biggest impact.

-Insight 2: Understanding the painpoints
+Understanding the painpoints

 Finding 1: